As you increase your skill level in pickleball, it’s important to begin viewing your serve as a weapon and not simply a way to start a point.

 How a good serve sets up the shake-and-bake

-This popular play is a game-changer for many teams because many players have a hard time controlling their volleys off a good drive.
+This popular play is a game-changer for many teams because a lot of players have a hard time controlling their volleys off a good drive.

 But to be able to hit a good drive, you must first create an opportunity with your serve.
 A deep serve that weakens your opponent’s court positioning and throws them off balance often leads to a weak return.
 That weak return can then create a great opportunity for a shake and bake.